Insolvency lawyer warns of ‘disaster’ if firms reject Covid-19 wage subsidies

 She said the concerns went to the “fundamental operability” of the legislation, although the society stopped short of saying companies should not sign up to it.

-Mr Daly said “commentators need to be very careful about scaring employers off this scheme”, after client companies of Arthur Cox contacted his colleagues in the employment section over the fears.
+Mr Day said “commentators need to be very careful about scaring employers off this scheme”, after client companies of Arthur Cox contacted his colleagues in the employment section over the fears.

 He said directors have to act in the company’s interests and that if cash from the State at zero per cent interest was available, as it is under the scheme, then directors ought to sign up for it in the company’s best interests.